How to reduce side effects and keep your animal friend safe

-7 step approach to safer rabies protection:
+6 steps to safer rabies protection:

-- As a precaution to any possible rabies vaccine side-effect that I mentioned above, I recommend that every dog and cat receives rabies vaccine is also given Lyssin 200 C a homeopathic remedy that is able to neutralize the vaccine side effects.
-Note that not every homeopathic pharmacy produces remedies under the same quality standards and getting a remedy from a reputable source is important.
+- As a precaution for any of the possible rabies vaccine side-effects that I mentioned above, I recommend that every dog and cat that receives the rabies vaccine is also given Lyssin 200C, a homeopathic remedy that is able to neutralize the vaccine's side effects.
+Note: not every homeopathic pharmacy produces remedies under the same quality standards and getting a remedy from a reputable source is important.